 Run the IEEE 802.15.4 variant of the Socket Echo Client on a second development kit that supports IEEE 802.15.4.

 Connect to the kit with a terminal emulator (for example, PuTTY).
 See How to connect with PuTTY for the required settings.
-As the nRF5340 DK has multiple UART instances, the correct port must be identified.
+As the nRF5340 DK has multiple UART instances, you must identify the correct port.

 Observe that IPv6 packets are exchanged between the echo client and server over the IEEE 802.15.4 interface.
 You can use a smartphone to see that the nRF5340 device advertises over Bluetooth LE in parallel to the echo exchanges.